Introduction

 - Personalized recommendations

-These systems help businesses capture more opportunities.
+These tools help firms capture more deals.

 Customer Experience Improvements